declare-lab/multimodal-deep-learning/README.md

 ## Improving Multimodal Fusion with Hierarchical Mutual Information Maximization for Multimodal Sentiment Analysis

-Improving Multimodal Fusion with Hierarchical Mutual Information Maximization for Multimodal Sentiment Analysis (EMNLP 2021)

-This repository contains the official implementation code of the paper [Improving Multimodal Fusion with Hierarchical Mutual Information Maximization for Multimodal Sentiment Analysis](https://arxiv.org/pdf/2109.00412.pdf), accepted to ``EMNLP 2021``.
+This repository contains the official implementation code of the paper [Improving Multimodal Fusion with Hierarchical Mutual Information Maximization for Multimodal Sentiment Analysis](https://arxiv.org/pdf/2109.00412.pdf), accepted to **EMNLP 2021**.

 :fire:  If you would be interested in other multimodal works in our DeCLaRe Lab, welcome to visit the [clustered repository](https://github.com/declare-lab/multimodal-deep-learning)